A Deep Ritz Method for High-Dimensional Steady States of the Cahn-Hilliard Equation: Numerical Experiments

 In this section, we evaluate the performance of the proposed method for computing steady-state solutions of the Cahn–Hilliard equation in one-, two-, and three-dimensional settings.
 The neural network adopts a residual architecture with a depth of six layers, each containing 100 neurons.
 In all the subsequent numerical results, the activation function is chosen as $\max\{\mathbf{x}^{1.5}, 0\}$, and the Adam optimizer is employed during training unless otherwise specified.

 To quantitatively assess convergence, an appropriate evaluation metric is required.
-A commonly used indicator is the $L^2$ norm of the variational derivative (or force), denoted by $\|\delta_\phi F\|_{L^2}$.
+Since the CH equation is the gradient flow of Ginzburg-Landau free energy under $H^{-1}$ metric, a commonly used indicator is the $H^{-1}$ norm of the variational derivative (or force), denoted by $\|\Delta \delta_\phi F\|_{H^{-1}}$.
 In principle, this quantity vanishes as the solution approaches a steady state.
 However, in the present setting, this indicator becomes unreliable.
-The incorporation of Fourier Feature Mappings enhances the representation of high-frequency components, while the Cahn–Hilliard equation involves higher-order spatial derivatives.
+The incorporation of Fourier Feature Mappings enhances the representation of high-frequency components, while the norm of the force involves higher-order spatial derivatives, i.e., $\|\Delta \delta_\phi F\|_{H^{-1}}^2 = \inpd{-\delta_\phi F}{\Delta \delta_\phi F}_{L^2} = \| \nabla \delta_\phi F \|_{L^2}^2$.
 As a result, high-frequency modes are significantly amplified, and higher-order derivative terms (e.g., $\phi_{xxx}$ in one dimension) become highly sensitive.
 This often leads to oscillatory and unstable behavior in the force metric, which may obscure the true convergence of the solution.

-To overcome this limitation, we instead adopt the difference between two successive iterates as the convergence measure:
+To overcome this limitation, we instead adopt the difference between two successive iterations as the convergence measure:

 This metric avoids the use of high-order derivatives and is therefore significantly more stable under Fourier feature representations.
 Consequently, it provides a more robust and reliable indicator for assessing convergence during training.
 Moreover, this quantity naturally approaches zero as the solution converges to a stationary state, making it consistent with the underlying variational structure.
 All subsequent numerical results are evaluated using this error metric.